 - Coliving spaces tend to be designed for short stays only, and certainly not for a whole school year, which you’d need when settling somewhere with your children.

-- There are no rooms or activities for children, to ensure the other people at the coliving space are not disturbed while working.
+- There are no rooms or activities for children, to ensure the other people in the coliving space are not disturbed while working.

 Each family would have their own home with several bedrooms, a private bathroom, and its own kitchen.
 They would also have access to communal spaces such as a play area for children, a rooftop terrace with a swimming pool, and areas for parents such as a gym, a lounge, or even a shared workspace.